Cookies for Diabetes: Low-Sugar with Low-Carb Options For You

 • Portion Control and Serving Size: Most sugar-free cookie recipes list nutrition per serving.
 Always read calories, carbs, and fiber per serving, and pair cookies with protein or fiber-rich meals to reduce glycemic load.
 This approach helps support both Type 1 and Type 2 diabetes management.

 • Monitoring & Adjusting Cookie Intake: Using a CGM allows you to see how different desserts affect your glucose in real time.
 By tracking levels, you can safely enjoy diabetic cookies.
-Consider trusted tools like Freestyle Libre 3 or Dexcom G7.
+Consider trusted tools like Freestyle Libre 3 Plus or Dexcom G7.

 • Timing: Cookies are best enjoyed with meals, not on an empty stomach.
 Stop eating 2-3 hours before bedtime to avoid overnight glucose elevations.